Opheliamachine

 Opheliamachine is a postmodernist drama by the Polish-born American playwright and dramaturg, Magda Romanska.
 Written in the span of ten years, from 2002 to 2012, the play is a response to and polemic with the German playwright Heiner Mueller's Hamletmachine (in German, Die Hamletmaschine).
 Like Hamletmachine, Opheliamachine is loosely based on Hamlet, by William Shakespeare.
-The play originated in relation to Romanska's doctoral dissertation on representation of death and femininity.
+The play originated in relation to Romanska's doctoral dissertation on the representation of death and femininity.